-As discussed in note 1.H, Fund Balances, encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
-At year-end capital outlay has an encumbrance in the amount of \$159,734.
+As discussed in note 1.K, Fund Balances, encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
+At yearend, the Authority has committed \$1,111,614 to AEG for capital outlay purposes.